Rosa (sea otter): Early life

-Rosa was born in late August 1999.
-She was found stranded on a beach in Santa Cruz County, California, when she was four weeks old and was brought to the aquarium.
-Rosa weighed five pounds at the time.
-She was released into the wild at the age of two, but was returned to the aquarium two years later because she continued to interact with humans by jumping on swimmers and kayakers, which was a risk to herself and humans.
+Rosa was born in late August 1999, with August 26 generally observed as her birth date.
+On September 26, 1999, she was found stranded between Sunset State Beach and Manresa State Beach in Santa Cruz County, California.
+Sea otter pups can not survive in the wild without their mothers, and she was rescued and brought to Monterey Bay Aquarium.
+At the time, she was approximately four weeks old and weighed five pounds.
+She was cared for before being released into the wild in April 2000.
+While in the wild, researchers at Monterey Bay Aquarium and scientists at the University of California studied her behavior, food intake, and body temperature.
+She was returned to the aquarium two years later because she continued to interact with humans by climbing on swimmers and kayakers, which the United States Fish and Wildlife Service considered to be a risk to herself and humans.

-Some of the otters at the Monterey Bay Aquarium, including Rosa, are named after John Steinbeck characters.
-Rosa's name originates from the short novel Tortilla Flat.
-In a livestream celebrating her 24th birthday, it was stated that her original name was Faye, but was changed to Rosa, as it was deemed too similar to another otter's name at the time.
+Some otters at Monterey Bay Aquarium, including Rosa, are named after John Steinbeck characters.
+Rosa was named after a character from the short novel Tortilla Flat.
+The aquarium originally named her Faye.
+However, another otter was named Mae, and Faye was deemed too similar.